theamazingmrb/Algo-Challenges/README.md

 # Algo 2 DAY HACKATHON

-Choose two or more the following:
+Choose two or more of the following:

 1. [Right Smaller Than](CHALLENGES/RIGHTSMALLERTHAN.md)